 - If your skin feels tight afterwards, follow up with a small amount of moisturizer.
 However, you likely find that you don’t need to moisturize at all since the cleansing oil will settle into the skin, providing moisture.

-Purchase Glow: The Nutritional Approach to Naturally Gorgeous Skin on Amazon or wherever books are sold.
+Recipe courtesy of Nadia Neumann, founder of Body Unburdened and author of Glow: The Nutritional Approach to Naturally Gorgeous Skin, available on Amazon or wherever books are sold.